cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n/ra1n-chromeos.md

 - The latest release of [checkra1n](https://checkra.in)
   - If you are on an A8X or A9X device, you should instead get the 0.12.2 release of [checkra1n](https://checkra.in/releases/0.12.2-beta#all-downloads)
+  - If you are on an A7 device, you should instead get the 0.10.1 release of [checkra1n](https://checkra.in/releases/0.10.1-beta#all-downloads)

 ![A screenshot of the checkra1n application](/assets/images/checkra1n.png)